TeamMood/teammood.github.com/_posts/2020-02-02-15-retrospective-tools-best-of-list-2020.md

 ## Retrospective tool \#4: goReflect&nbsp;

-goReflect is a retrospective tool that promotes continuous process review.
+goReflect is a retrospective tool that promotes **continuous process review**.
 It allows teams to share ideas in a stream or on customizable boards.
 The dashboard makes it easy to monitor the commitments you make as a team.&nbsp;

 ### Pricing